Ajay-8954/Algo8_Assignment/README.md

 This project is a simple authentication and user management API built using Node.js, Express.js, and MongoDB.
 It includes authentication using JWT and CRUD operations for managing user data.

-Since this is a short project, we have focused only on creating APIs without additional frontend or middleware.
+Since this is a short project, we have focused only on creating APIs without additional frontend